arielayb/golang-rust-message-bus/README.md

 # golang-rust-message-bus
-RustyMQ!
-The message bus made in Rust and using Golang for testing the RustyMQ.
+RustMQ!
+The message bus made in Rust and using Golang for testing the RustMQ.